malhamdoosh/abseqPy/README.md

 **AbSeq** has been tested on Unix-like platforms (`macOS` and `Linux`).
 Windows support hasn't been tested but should work as expected.

-Currently, **AbSeq** runs on Python 2.7 &mdash; fret not, Python 3.6 support is underway.
+Currently, **AbSeq** runs on Python 2.7 &mdash; fret not, Python 3.6 support is under way.

 ## Wiki